 Species: The Bell's Vireo (Vireo bellii) is one of the smaller vireos seen in North America and bears some resemblance to the smaller Hutton's Vireo.
-This rather plain looking bird prefers a habitat of scrub-type thickets, rows of bushes along field edges, usually near a source of water.
+This rather plain-looking bird prefers a habitat of scrub-type thickets, rows of bushes along field edges and usually near a source of water.

 Voice: Nasal sounding, similar sounds to other vireo types, multiple call notes.
 Not unusual to be singing from within a bush or thicket, where it is heard but not seen.